 Engage local communities as stakeholders to ensure shared ownership and long-term protection.

 A thoughtfully designed wildlife sanctuary is not just a refuge for animals — it's a living, breathing ecosystem that educates, inspires, and preserves nature for generations to come.
 As a wildlife sanctuary designer, your vision can restore ecological harmony while fostering responsible eco-tourism and conservation.
+To design wildlife sanctuary it would be best that you take advice from the experts and then get things done in whichever way you want.